-This article is for web developers who want to use the webhooks feature of Workflows to pass information from HubSpot to another web application.
+You can use the webhooks feature of Workflows to pass information from HubSpot to another web application.

 What are webhooks?

 Webhooks are used to send data from one web application to another after an action is completed in the source application.
-Just as emails are messages between humans, webhooks are messages between software platforms via an http request.
+Just as emails are messages between humans, webhooks are messages between software platforms via an HTTP request.
 You can use webhooks to send data, notifications, alerts, or any other real-time updates.
-In short, webhooks present a really powerful way to automate your marketing, allowing you to send data from one application or system to another.
+In short, webhooks present a powerful way to automate your marketing, allowing you to send data from one application or system to another.

 Examples of popular use cases for webhooks include:

-Posting HubSpot Contacts data to another system, such as a CRM, when that contact fills out a particular form on your site.
+Posting HubSpot contacts data to another system, such as a CRM, when that contact fills out a particular form on your site.

-Sending Contact data into an external system that creates a trial of the software for the contact.
+Sending contact data into an external system that creates a trial of the software for the contact.

 Chat alerts sent from your external system to your company's chat stream that lets employees know something important has happened.